morfdesign/morfdesign.github.io/drafts/purpose.md

 # Our Principles of Design

+We strive to make work that works first and looks great second.

+ We look outside of the common uses of design and technology

+Who?

+Where?

+Why?

+How?

+Wut?

+We believe in basic interconnectedness of everything, and joint responsibility to all humanity.
+We happen to be talented at design.

+We believe in service to humankind.  / humanity, and responsibility to our planet.
+Our paths led to design because of our desire to make creativity accessible.

+We believe that our work can be greater than the sum of our parts.

+We think creatively and connect people with different skills to accomplish work that is greater than the sum of our parts.
+We are orchestrators of accessibility, aesthetics,

+Our work is pragmatic, accessible, and whenever possible, whimsical/delightful.

+Like most businesses, design tends to serve the already well-served, and flock toward the crowded markets.

+We see great opportunity in looking to the rest of the globe, looking to the future, looking beyond the hottest app or latest way to complain.

+We look outside our areas of expertise

+We strive to make work that transcends geography and time.
+We believe function and beauty are symbiotic.

+To put it simply,
+We make carefully considered, creative work that works--for as many people as possible.

+we make work that works.

+because we make work that stands the test of time. we look to the future we research the past, consider the future, and make work for the present. because the right answer to a problem isn't always what's trending. and doesn't just look pretty. pragmatism, usefulness, timelessness, functionality,

+Wut?

+Strategic, because we make work that works—-today and tomorrow.
+Interdisciplinary, because the right solution isn't always an integrated social media virus.
+Everybody, because we believe in the democratization of design.

+MORF is led by Spencer Harrison and Alex Bloom.

+ of as many people as possible
+ around the globe

+because we believe strive to make work that transcends geographic & cultural & economic borders, to serve as many people as possible. because the right answer to a problem isn't always what's trending. (so hot right now)

+Design - because

+we believe in inclusivity, that creativity shouldn't require, great

+We want our work to work-—for as many people as possible, and for as many years as possible.
+And is beautiful, attractive, timeless, craftsmanship, and is accessible for all.

 We believe function and beauty are symbiotic.
 We look over the engine and we put on a new coat of paint.
 We believe in clarity of message over
 We believe in simplicity over trends